danchyy/danchyy.github.io/en/_posts/2021-03-10-mid-season-awards.md

 Another thing that confirms his presence on the defensive side is the defensive rating of the team when he is on the field, and when he is off the field.
 Of some sound center names (and some DPOY candidates), he has by far the biggest impact on his team, his team has a lower defensive rating of 6.5 points per 100 possessions when he's on the court than when he's off!

-We can say that Rudy Gobert is not only Rim Defender, he completely deters offensive players away fromthe restricted area and completely changes the gameplan of opposing team.
+We can say that Rudy Gobert is not only Rim Defender, he completely deters offensive players away from the restricted area and completely changes the gameplan of opposing team.
 His very presence is already a huge factor in Jazzer's defense, and his ability to interfere and block shots raises his defensive game to an incredible level.

 Like any excellent player, Gobert (and thus Utah) has a weak point, and that is when the center stretches the court.
-It's weird that they didn't insert some form of zone yet (or haven't I seen it yet?), because that's how the 76ers won the game in overtime recently, and the Nuggets and Jokić played similarly against them.
+It's weird that they didn't insert some form of zone yet (or I haven't seen it yet?), because that's how the 76ers won the game in overtime recently, and the Nuggets and Jokić played similarly against them.
 Purely to be clear, in 1-vs-1 duels he held both Jokic and Embiid to relatively okayish numbers.

 Gobert could work on a lot of things on offense, but his so-called "Roll Gravity" is HUGE, that is, when they play pick and roll, defensive players have to choose whether to cover him, because he has an easy dunk, or guard the three-pointer, or guard the ball handler.